w7sst/MorseRunner/Readme.txt

   F7               - Sends the question mark (?)
   F8               - Sends NIL (not in log)
   F11              - Wipes the input fields
-  F12              - sends NR? (request their exchange to be repeated)
+  F12              - Sends NR? (request their exchange to be repeated)

-  Enter Key        - Enter Sends Message (msg sent depends on state of QSO) Space Bar        - auto completes and jumps between input fields Escape key       - Stops your sending
+  Enter Key        - Enter Sends Message (msg sent depends on state of QSO) Space Bar        - Auto completes and jumps between input fields Escape key       - Stops your sending

   Semicolon        - Sends your full exchange